lbagic/web.client.js/docs/index.md

 The actual framework is a barebones Vue.js installation with predefined configuration and a few custom solutions that solve some of the most common web development problems.
 ::: tip
-Skim through the docs so you get the general feel of what this framework provides.
-You can check out the full list of custom additions on the [stack overview page](/guide/overview).
+Skim through the docs so you get the general idea of what this framework provides.
+You can check out the full list of custom additions on the [stack overview page](/overview).
 :::

 > This documentation does not cover Vue.js basics, they have a good [documentation site](https://v3.vuejs.org/guide/introduction.html) which you can **and should** reference whenever you have vue-related questions.

 > Besides the documentation site, Vue has an active community of developers who are willing to answer any questions related to Vue on the [official discord channel](https://discord.gg/vue).

-## Starting a Project
+## Creating a Project

 Follow these steps to create a new project from Sintezis Web Stack.